QuadSpinner/Gaea-Docs/Reference/Nodes/Color--Mixer.md

 title: Mixer
 ---

-nThe Mixer node is just like the Combine node, but for mixing colors rather than heightfields or masks.
+The Mixer node is just like the Combine node, but for mixing colors rather than heightfields or masks.
 It is color coded to help differentiate it from the Combine node.

 | Setting         | Values          | Description |
 | :-------------- | :-------------- | :---------- |